Affair | Infidelity

 This is one of the most pressing questions and fears for any person who's been betrayed.
 It's hard.
 And that's putting it mildly.
 The reality is that your whole world has been shattered and you're on the precipice of even deciding whether or not you want to make it work with a partner who has lied to you.
 You may love your partner very much, but aren't sure at this point whether or not they can be trusted.
 Rightfully so.
 Your trust has just been shattered.

 That doesn't mean you won't ever trust again.
 It does mean that we'll carefully rebuild trust between the two of you (if all parties are interested in rebuilding the relationship) and that it will take time, effort, and intention.
 It will be painful, yes, but where you're currently at is also painful.
 It becomes a matter of deciding which painful route you want to take.
 And that doesn't feel fair and, in many ways, it's not.
 And that doesn't change where you are.
 You can trust again, but it takes time and hard work.

 Short answer: yes and it depends.
 First off, we use the Gottman Method Couples Therapy approach to working with affairs.
 It's tried and true, although healing is still hard.

-There's no cookie-cutter "larger issue" within any relationship, but we do know a few things regarding what successful relationships look like.
+There's no cookie-cutter "larger issue" within any relationship, but we do know a few things regarding what successful relationships look like (such as no horsemen, healthy communication, and effective conflict).
 Part of the work in healing is tending to these factors that create successful relationships.
 It's possible and it happens.

-If you and your partner choose to try to move past the betrayal, then your relationship is not going to be the same.
-You're going to start a new way of being together.
+If you and your partner choose to move beyond the betrayal, then please recognize that your relationship might not ever be the same.
+That doesn’t mean it’s going to be worse, unfulfilling, or lonely - it just means that it’s going to be different because the two of you are different.
+You're going to have to start a new way of being together.
 It's hard work, but for lots of people, it's worth it.